apostrophecms/docs/docs/reference/field-types/array.md

 This is useful for collections of structured data that clearly belong to a parent document but won't have relationships to other documents, such as multiple sets of contact information for business locations or tabs in a widget.

-See the [relationship](relationship.md) field if you exclusively, or primarily, need to indentify a series of other pieces or pages.
+See the [relationship](relationship.md) field if you exclusively, or primarily, need to identify a series of other pieces or pages.

 ## Module field definition